metisvela/sailtrack-module/README.md

         // Add here any extra log information.
     }

+    void onEnterDeepSleep() {
+        // Called when the module is about to enter deep sleep.
+        // Add here any extra energy-saving task.
+    }

     void onStatusMessage(JsonObject status) {
         // Called when a new status message is being published to the MQTT network.
         // Add here any extra status information (e.g. battery voltage) by adding it to the `status` object.